 • Compliance audits – demonstrating complete log retention.

-1. Enable Wazuh Archives
+1. Enable Archives in the Wazuh Manager

 sudo nano /var/ossec/etc/ossec.conf